yalavrinenko/lammps/doc/src/pair_awpmd.rst

 """""""

-These are the defaults for the pair_style keywords: *hartree* for the initial wave function, *free* for the wave packet width.
+These are the defaults for the pair_style keywords: *hartree* for the initial wave function, *free* for the wavepacket width.

 ----------